Category Archives: Prayer

 Ps.
 86:11

-Our hearts are scattered in seeking things for ourselves; be that power, position, titles, influence, or possessions.
-We can tend to seek these over God and over other people.
-We must ask God to teach us to have a oneness of heart that values God and other people.
+Our hearts are scattered by our seeking things for ourselves, such as power, position, titles, influence, relationships, or possessions.
+We can tend to seek these over God and over loving other people.
+It is important to ask God to teach us to have a oneness of heart that values God and other people.
+Our fleshly nature hinders us in having this integrity.
 Is not this in line with the 2 great commandments: loving God with our whole heart, mind, soul and strength; and loving one another as Jesus loved us?

 Teach Us to Follow You, God